attila-lendvai/openwrt-auto-extroot/README.md

 To see a list of available targets, run `make info` in the ImageBuilder dir.

-If you want to change which OpenWrt version is used, then edit the relevant variable(s) in `build.sh`.
+If you want to change which OpenWrt version is used, then try editing the relevant variable(s) in `build.sh`.
+It's not guaranteed to work across OpenWrt releases, therefore we keep git branches for the past releases.

 ### Setup stages